JoniVR/VerticalCardSwiper/README.md

 ## Project goal and information
 The goal of this project is to recreate the Discover UI in Shazam (which I think is a great, fun way to display content) in combination with a Tinder style of swiping cards to the left/right.
-The idea behind this is that in some cases, you don't want to swipe away cards, but keep them availible for later on.
+The idea behind this is that in some cases, you don't want to swipe away cards, but keep them available for later on.
 This implementation allows for that.
 And it's a fun way to interact with content.

 It's built with a `UICollectionView` and a custom flowLayout.